Taurus (Marvel Comics)

 Taurus is the name of several characters appearing in American comic books published by Marvel Comics.

 Publication history

-The Cornelius Van Lunt version of Taurus first appeared in Avengers #72 (Jan 1970) and was created by Roy Thomas and Sal Buscema.
+The Cornelius Van Lunt incarnation of Taurus first appeared in Avengers #72 (January 1970), and was created by Roy Thomas and Sal Buscema.

 Fictional character biography

 Cornelius Van Lunt

 Cornelius Van Lunt was a multimillionaire businessman and professional criminal mastermind.
 He was also the founder and financer of the original Zodiac cartel, chose its eleven other leaders, and succeeded Marcus Lassiter (the original Aries) as the Zodiac's overall leader.
 In the Zodiac's first mission, Taurus and the Zodiac were summoned by Nick Fury (disguised as Scorpio).
 Taurus battled the Avengers and then escaped.
 As Van Lunt he then attempted a hostile takeover of Stark Industries as part of his plan to make the Avengers his employees.
 As Van Lunt he had Will Talltrees's parents murdered to gain their land.
 He was opposed by Talltrees (as Red Wolf) and the Avengers, and was believed to have drowned.
 Later, the Zodiac schemed to kill all New York residents born under the sign of Gemini with the Star-Blazer weapon, but were foiled by the Avengers.
 Taurus defeated a rebellion within the Zodiac, but he was captured by the Avengers along with all the other Zodiac leaders, and his secret identity was exposed.
 While jailed, he allowed the Avengers to use his Star-Blazer weapon against the Star-Stalker.

 Taurus later attempted to compete against the Maggia, who send the Taurus of the android Zodiac to wreck his headquarters.
 He hired Iron Man (James Rhodes), who defeated the android Taurus.
 Van Lunt then deduced this Iron Man's identity to be Rhodes, and sent Aries and Aquarius in an unsuccessful attempt to assassinate him.
 Taurus later witnessed the massacre of all the other human Zodiac leaders by Scorpio's android Zodiac.
 He aided the West Coast Avengers in defeating the android Zodiac, escaped, and attempted to enlist the Shroud in a new Zodiac.
 Taurus was ultimately killed in a plane crash just outside Los Angeles following a battle with Moon Knight.

 It was revealed much later that the archetype for the Zodiac was a Great Wheel organized by Leonardo da Vinci in 1961 that included Nick Fury, Dum Dum Dugan, Jake Fury, Baron von Strucker, among other spymasters.
 Each was identified by his own sign of the Zodiac, and Van Lunt was designated Taurus.